firecmsco/firecms/example/README.md

 ## Developing the CMS

 This example is used for development purposes.
 Dependencies in `package.json` are linked to the parent folder.

+You need to specify a valid Firebase config in the file `firebase_config.ts` which is not in VCS, but there is a template `firebase_config.ts.template`

 In order to make it work for development purposes, you need to run first:

 ```